State-domain Change Point Detection for Nonlinear Time Series Regression

 Change point detection in time series has attracted substantial interest, but most of the existing results have been focused on detecting change points in the time domain.
 This paper considers the situation where nonlinear time series have potential change points in the state domain.
 We apply a density-weighted anti-symmetric kernel function to the state domain and therefore propose a nonparametric procedure to test the existence of change points.
-When the existence of change points is affirmative, we further introduce an algorithm to estimate their number together with locations and show the convergence result on the estimation procedure.
-A real dataset of German daily confirmed cases of COVID-19 is used to illustrate our results.\\ \textit{Key words}: Change-point detection; Nonlinear time series; Nonparametric hypothesis test; State domain.
+When the existence of change points is affirmative, we further introduce an algorithm to estimate the number of change points together with their locations.
+Theoretical results of the proposed detection and estimation procedures are given and a real dataset is used to illustrate our methods.